Han Ji: Descendants

 Han Shou had another son, Han Wei (韓蔚), who also had quite a reputation in the Jin government.
-Han Wei was executed by the prince Sima Lun, probably during the War of the Eight Princes.
+Han Wei was executed by the prince Sima Lun, probably during the fall of his brother and their maternal aunt Jia Nanfeng during Sima Lun's coup in 300.
 With Han Wei's death, Han Ji's family line came to an end.